29-Year-Old Pitcher – Free Agent

 Chris Perez Contract Information:

-Signed a minor league contract with the Brewers in March of 2015.
+Opted out of his contract with the Brewers in April of 2015.

 To instantly reveal our fantasy analysis of every player – including Chris Perez – simply subscribe now.

 |2009 (Multiple Teams)||23||MAJ||CLE/STL||61||0||0||57.0||41||27||8||68||27||1||2||2||–||–||4.26||1.19|

 |Preseason||Subscribe now to see our 2015 projections for Chris Perez||3-Year Averages||54||0||0||52.7||47||23||7||50||20||2||3||21||3||2||3.93||1.27|

 |Career (View All)||393||0||0||379.3||304||148||45||362||165||16||24||133||–||–||3.51||1.24|